 As they appropriated elements of the local culture and plant medicine, the gringos also introduced some Western products and concepts into the indigenous universe.
 Some of those, such as electronic devices, alcohol, pop culture, and the capitalist mindsets of accumulation, exploitation and class division, would end up being especially damaging to the locals.

-The Collateral Damages of Ayahuasca Commercialization
+The Collaterals of Ayahuasca Commercialization

 As the brew spread throughout the world, Western influence spread throughout the Amazon.
 Pop culture and instant gratification, which came with technological advances, became all-consuming distractions for the younger generations, while the older ones got hit harder by the alcoholism epidemic.